 indeterminate possibilities of success in mitigating lost resource

-functions and values, the corps is unable to issue 404 permits
+functions and values, the Corps is unable to issue 404 permits

 consistent with the law.
-Upgrading Point then is the only

 The DSEIS acknowledges that with modification of the federally

-maintained dredge channel, navigational approaches to Point
+maintained dredge channel, navigational approaches to Mack Point

 would be "acceptable" but asserts that dredge costs would be